egberts/egberts.github.io-src/content/articles/comparison-svg-viewers-large-file.md

 None of today's viewer that I have tried in the past works on this large-sized DOT file anymore.

-Of the some 2-dozen window-based SVG viewers, the following were listed simply because they can load this crazy-huge 50MB-sized SVG file:
+Of some 2-dozen window-based SVG viewers, the following were listed simply because they can load this crazy-huge 50MB-sized SVG file:

 * Inkscape
 * Okular